Metalama//Conceptual documentation/Creating aspects/Writing T# templates/Writing compile-time code

 44}

-Custom compile-time types and methods
+Compile-time types and methods

 If you want to share compile-time code between aspects or aspect methods, you can create your own types and methods that execute at compile time.

-• a method or field of an aspect;
+• A method or field of an aspect;

-• a type (class, struct, record, ...);
+• A type (class, struct, record, ...);

-• an assembly, using [assembly: CompileTime].
+• The whole project, using [assembly: CompileTime].

-• Code that can either execute at compile or run time must be annotated with the [RunTimeOrCompileTime] custom attribute.
+• Code that can execute at either compile or run time must be annotated with the [RunTimeOrCompileTime] custom attribute.

 Calling other packages from compile-time code

-By default, compile-time code can call only the following APIs:
+By default, compile-time code can only call the following APIs:

 • .NET Standard 2.0 (all libraries)